hoquenaureen/wifi-preauthvul-analyze/dosvul/README.md

-## Systematically Analyzing Vulnerabilities in Connection Establishment Phase of Wi-Fi
+## Systematically Analyzing Vulnerabilities in the Connection Establishment Phase of Wi-Fi Systems

- © Naureen Hoque.
-All rights reserved.